TieDyeAstronomer/avspec/corrections for scientifically valid spectra/instrument response correction.md

 IR correction is encouraged, but is ***not*** required for spectra submitted to AVSpec.

-Even for purely peresonal use, there is no need to IR correct spectra which are used only for calibration purposes.
+Even for purely personal use, there is no need to IR correct spectra which are used only for calibration purposes.

 ## How often should you create IR curves?